 Jahmark was so impressed by Jungle’s work that he contributed his smash hit song, "Love Power" , to the film’s outstanding soundtrack.
 Other conscious artists appearing on the soundtrack are the likes of Daddy Roots, Henry Turner Jr., the Reggaelution Band, etc. These are just some of the fresh, new artists who are continuing to keep the original roots aspect of reggae music alive today in this new millennium!

-The artist’s CD releases include Viva Mandala (1989 – released in Japan only), Love Power (1997), Life!
-(2003), Gan-JAH-licious (2011), Book of Redemption I and II (2012), Happiness (2018), AND Dubbin' With the Scientist (2021).
+The artist’s CD releases include Viva Mandela (1989 – released in Japan only), Love Power (1997), Life!
+(2003), Gan-JAH-licious (2011), Book of Redemption I and II (2012), Happiness (2018), AND Dubbin' with The Scientist (2021).
 While in Japan he also released some compilation CDs Unity and Jus’ Passin’ Thru.
 He has also appeared on compilation CDs since settling in the LA area, Thump'n Reggae Jamz and Reggae Worship (a reggae gospel project).